 - 1/2 tsp thyme

-Place flour into a wide bowl.
+- Place flour into a wide bowl.
 Separate ground beef mixture into eight even balls.
+Place the on a sheet of parchment paper.
 Flatten the balls of meat into patties and lightly coat with flour.